Discover Which is Better Polypropylene or Polycarbonate Luggage

 How I Cleaned and Maintained My Polypropylene Luggage

-Cleaning my polypropylene luggage has been a straightforward process.
-I found that a gentle soap and warm water solution worked wonders for removing scuffs and dirt.
+My polypro luggage has been pretty easy to clean.
+Something with a mild soap solution mixed with warm water worked well to remove scuffs and dirt.
 Here’s how I maintained it:

 Simple Tips for Keeping Polycarbonate Luggage Looking New

-3. Store Properly: I kept my polycarbonate luggage in a cool, dry place away from direct sunlight to prevent discoloration and warping.
+- Proper Storage: I stored my polycarbonate suitcase out of direct sunlight in a cool, dry place to avoid discoloration and warping.

 What Happened When My Luggage Needed Repairs?